Vanishing of the $H^3$ obstruction for time-reversal symmetry in (2+1)D abelian bosonic TQFTs: Introduction and Summary

 where $a_g\in\cC_g$, $b_h\in\cC_h$, and $c_k\in\cC_k$.
 However, in the $G$-crossed case, associativity does not necessarily hold strictly.
 Instead, there may exist an invertible anyon $e(g,h,k)\in \cA$ such that

 where $\cA \subset \cC$ denotes the subgroup of invertible anyons.
 The data $e$ defines a class in twisted group cohomology

 which is referred to in the physics literature as the \emph{symmetry localization obstruction} and in the mathematics literature as the \emph{Postnikov class}.
 We will simply call it the $H^3$ obstruction.
 This class obstructs strict associativity of the group action on the anyon system.
-From a modern viewpoint, such phenomena exemplify mixed symmetry structures involving both $0$-form and $1$-form symmetries, and are naturally described by $2$-groups~\cite{Tachikawa_2020,Benini_2019}.
+In the absence of this obstruction, symmetry fractionalization is well defined.
+It encodes the projective phases associated with the symmetry action on anyons and is classified by a torsor over \(H^2_{[\rho]}(G,\cA)\), which must be specified to uniquely determine the theory.

+When the global symmetry is time reversal, i.e., an anti-unitary \(\bZ_2\) action, there is no known notion of a \(G\)-crossed extension.
+In this sense, the obstruction does not admit the interpretation described above.
+Nevertheless, it is known that it can still be understood as an obstruction to defining symmetry fractionalization~\cite{Barkeshli:2016mew}, and described in terms of 2-group~\cite{Benini_2019}.

+In the unitary case, for finite symmetry groups \(G\), no example of an abelian system with a nontrivial \(H^3\) obstruction is currently known, although no general proof of its triviality exists.\footnote{Assuming anomaly inflow, the obstruction is shown to be trivial for all abelian TQFTs; see the footnote in~\cite[Sec.~5.3]{Benini_2019}.}

-When the global symmetry is time-reversal, i.e.\ an anti-unitary $\bZ_2$ action, the situation is as follows.
-Several necessary conditions for the vanishing of the obstruction—valid for both abelian and non-abelian systems—were proposed in~\cite{Barkeshli:2017rzd}.
-In the abelian case, we verified in~\cite{Orii_2025} that these conditions are always satisfied.
+In time-reversal cases, several necessary conditions for the vanishing of the obstruction—valid for both abelian and non-abelian systems—were proposed in~\cite{Barkeshli:2017rzd}.\footnote{Note that they also put an assumption in terms of anomaly inflow, which is very likely for physicists ourselves.} In the abelian case, we verified in~\cite{Orii_2025} that these conditions are always satisfied.
 Furthermore, the obstruction was shown to vanish when $|\cA|$ is odd in~\cite{Cui:2015cbf,etingof2018reflectionfusioncategories}.
 However, there has been no general proof that the obstruction vanishes for all abelian TQFTs.

-In this short note, we provide such a proof.
+In this short note, we provide a proof that the obstruction for an unitary/anti-unitary \(\bZ_2\) symmetry is always trivial, without assuming anomaly inflow.

 \paragraph{Organization of the paper :} In Sec.~2 we give a brief review of abelian TQFTs from several perspectives.
 In Sec.~3, we describe the time-reversal action on anyon systems and define the $H^3$ obstruction.
 In Sec.~4, we prove that the $H^3$ obstruction vanishes for time-reversal symmetry and also comment on the unitary $\bZ_2$ case.